rafaelpungue/rafaelpungue/README.md

 ## Featured Data Science Projects

 ## Jewelry_Price_Optimization--Regression-Supervised-ML
-is experiencing rapid business growth, transitioning from a small-scale jewelry provider to a large-scale manufacturer and distributor.
+Gemineye Emporium is experiencing rapid business growth, transitioning from a small-scale jewelry provider to a large-scale manufacturer and distributor.
 This expansion introduced significant challenges in pricing strategy:

 Pricing has become complex due to multiple factors (manufacturing, imports, logistics).
 Costs are rising, driving up product prices.